Content Detail

 • Has cultivars Yes

 C-Value: 9.
-It is native to much of the eastern United States and is common in wooded areas.
+Flowering dogwood is native to much of the eastern United States and is common in wooded areas.

-Its mature bark is gray-brown and blocky and when shed it reveals a dark inner bark.
+The mature bark of flowering dogwood is gray-brown and blocky and when shed it reveals a dark inner bark.

 Flowers appear large because of the four white bracts.
 True flowers are clustered in the center of bracts.
 Flower buds are a small button-like bud at the tips of branches.
 Leaf buds are flattened and reddish in color.

-Clusters of bright red fruit ripen in July-August.
+Clusters of bright red fruit ripen in July through August.

 This tree tends to develop problems in heavy clay soil.
 It prefers acid soil and gets chlorotic symptoms (pale green leaves) in high pH soils.
 It has a shallow root system and benefits from a few inches of mulch to moderate soil temperature fluctuations.
 It is also beneficial to shelter the plant from wind.
 It is considered borderline hardy in the Chicago area and flowers on old wood so harsh winters can damage flower buds.

 Poorly drained soils, wind, salt, and drought stress predispose this plant to insect and disease problems.
 Borers and cankers are possible problems.
 Anthracnose (Discula) is a very serious problem in some parts of the United States.
-However, it is tolerant of black walnut toxicity.
+Flowering dogwood is tolerant of black walnut toxicity.

 Some cultivars may be difficult to find in the nursery trade.